lswihart-cray/docs-csm/005-CSM-METAL-INSTALL.md

     ```bash
     pit# csi pit validate --livecd-preflight
     ```

+    > Note: If your shell terminal is not echoing your input after running this, type "reset" and press enter to recover.

     > Note: If you are **not** on an internal Cray/HPE system, or if you are on an offline/airgapped system, then you can ignore any errors about not being able resolve arti.dev.cray.com

 1. Print the consoles available to you: